The Lipschitz Liouville Property, Affine Rigidity, and Coarse Harmonic Coordinates on Groups of Polynomial Growth: Finite-index stability of Lipschitz harmonic functions

 for every $x\in G$, and so

 which proves \eqref{eq:tauK-uniform}.
 Hence, we have

 \end{proof}

 \begin{theorem}[Induction-restriction for $\LHF$] Let $H\le G$ be of finite index and let $\mu$ be adapted and smooth on $G$ (no symmetry assumed).
-Let $\mu_{H}$ be the hitting law from \Cref{def:Schreier}.
+Let $\mu_{H}$ be the hitting law from \Cref{def:Schreier} and $\tau$ be the hitting time of $H$.
 Then the \emph{restriction} and \emph{induction} maps

 given by

 are inverse linear isomorphisms.
 Quantitatively:

 \emph{(Lipschitz control)} Fix finite symmetric generating sets $S_G,S_H$ of $G$ and $H$ respectively with corresponding word length functions $|\cdot|_{S_H}, |\cdot|_{S_G}$.
 Let $A\ge 1$ be such that $|h|_{S_H} \le A |h|_{S_G}$ for all $h\in H$.
 Let $m_1$ be the first moment of $\mu$ w.r.t.\ $|\cdot|_{S_G}$, $F$ be a set of right coset representatives of $H$ in $G$ containing $e_G$, $D=\max_{g\in F} |g|_{S_G}$ and $T=\sup_{x\in G}\EE_x[\tau]$.
 Define $C_{H,G} := \max_{s\in S_H} |s|_{S_G}$.
 Then